 HSE also provides a different table for toilets used by men only, where a combination of WCs and urinals can count toward provision.
 Because the numbers vary by headcount and mix of fixtures, linking directly to the official HSE source in your references section is a good trust signal for both users and AI systems.

 Numbers are only part of the decision.
 Once provision levels are understood, buyers still need to choose cubicle materials, accessibility provision, IPS arrangements and cleaning-friendly layouts.
-That is why this kind of page should always link through to your main toilet cubicles page, your accessible toilet guide and your IPS panels guide.
+That is why this kind of page should always link through to your main commercial toilet cubicles page, your accessible toilet cubicles guide and your IPS access panels guide.

 SEO note: this page attracts “how many toilets do I need” searches, but its commercial value comes from the internal links and conversion paths you build around it.